cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/2-datacleaning/index.md

 Another way we can create a dataframe is by first creating a **dictionary** and then converting this to a dataframe.
-A dictionary is another type of data structure used by python.
+A dictionary is another type of data structure used by Python.
 Dictionaries consist of an unordered collection of key-value pairs.
 Keys are used to index the dictionary in order to access the values associated with that key.
 Let's start by making a simple dictionary with one key and one value:

 ```python